ResearchDrive - Admin Guide for Campus IT Staff Supporting Researchers With Restricted Data

 The most common support tasks associated with ResearchDrive are helping users secure endpoints, connect to the storage, transfer data, facilitate adding/removing collaborators, and restore data from snapshots.
 In a collaborative support model, local IT staff are added as audit contacts for a ResearchDrive account and are then able to assist researchers with the following instructions.

-ResearchDrive aligns with the Secure Storage Request process and compliance requirements on the HIPAA Security Program website.
+ResearchDrive aligns with the Secure Storage Request process and compliance requirements on the Cybersecurity Risk Management and Compliance website.

 - Any UW–Madison endpoint used to access restricted data must be maintained and supported by trained IT staff to ensure they are secure and not vulnerable to malware.